-Bismarck, ND – A new video series is bringing attention to the impact of the North Dakota Parks and Recreation Department (NDPRD) grant program that funds trails, playgrounds, maintenance equipment, and various other needs at parks and communities throughout North Dakota.
+Bismarck, ND – A new video series is bringing attention to the impact of the North Dakota Parks and Recreation Department (NDPRD) grant program that fund trails, playgrounds, maintenance equipment and various other needs at parks and communities throughout North Dakota.

 Miles and Moments: Partnering with Communities through Grants highlights some notable projects as they are completed, and the difference the projects are making for people seeking recreational opportunities in North Dakota – whether for a weekend getaway to a state park or at the playground across the street.

 From our own state parks to small and large community park districts, the grants fund new or improved recreation opportunities where it may not otherwise be possible, in areas eager for ways to promote vibrant, healthy living.
 The public is encouraged to subscribe to the NDPRD YouTube page to be alerted to new videos in the series by searching @ndparkrec on YouTube.

 “We are so excited to showcase some of the incredible projects our state’s communities and park districts have turned from a dream into reality with the help of our grants,” said NDPRD Grants Coordinator Char Langehaug.
 “We hope it will inspire others to consider what outdoor recreation opportunities they’d like to see in their communities and to seek grant funding as well.”

 NDPRD facilitates grants through the Land and Water Conservation Fund, the Recreational Trails Program, the Park District Facility Renovation Grant and other opportunities.
 NDPRD will open an additional round of funding for the Land and Water Conservation Fund in February.

 For further information, contact Char Langehaug, Grants Coordinator at 701-328-5357.